Khasa Kingdom: History

 An ancient tribe named Khasa is mentioned in several ancient legendary Indian texts, including the Mahabharata.
-The historical Khasa kingdom is different from the territory of this legendary tribe, although there have been some speculations about a connection between the two.
-The historical Khasas are mentioned in several Indian inscriptions dated between 8th and 13th centuries CE.
+The Khasas are mentioned in several Indian inscriptions dated between 8th and 13th centuries CE.
 The Khasa Malla kingdom was feudatory and the principalities were independent in nature.
 Most of its territory was over the Karnali River basin.
 In the 12th century, King Nāgarāja conquered the principal Jumla Kingdom of the central Himalayas and overran lands up to Bheri River in the east, Satluj River in the west and Mayum pass of Tibet in the north.
 King Nāgarāja also referred as Jāveśvara (जावेश्वर), came from Khāripradeśa (present-day Ngari Province) and set up his capital at Semjā.
 The Khas dynasties were originated at 11th century or earlier period.
 There were two dynasties of Khas one at Guge and other at Jumla.

 The widely regarded most renowned King of Khasa Malla Kingdom was Prithvi Malla.
 Prithvi Malla had firmly established the Kingdom around 1413 A.D.
 The limits of the reign of King Pṛthvīmalla reached the greatest height of the Khas Empire which included Guge, Purang and Nepalese territories up to Dullu in the southwest and Kaskikot in the east.
 Giuseppe Tucci contends that The Tibetan chronicles show Pṛthvīmalla as the last king of this empire.
 This kingdom disintegrated after the death of Abhaya Malla and formed the Baise rajya confederacy.

 Inscriptions

 The earliest Khasa Malla inscription was the copper plate inscription of King Krachalla dated Poush 1145 Shaka Samvat (1223 A.D.) which is in the possession of Baleshwar temple in Sui, Kumaon.
-This inscription substantiates that King Krachalla (referred as "Paramabhattaraka Maharajadhiraja Shriman Krachalladeva Narapati") on the 16th year of his reign defeated the kings of Kirtipur or Kartikeyapur (Kumaon) and established his reign there.
-It was written at "Srisampannanagar" (Srinagar) in Dullu.
-Thus, this inscription proves that King Krachalla ascended the throne in Dullu on 1207 A.D.
 Furthermore, Krachalla described himself as a devout Buddhist ('Parama Saugata') and is mentioned to have won over "Vijayarajya" (realm of victory) and destroyed the demolished city of Kantipura (Kartikeyapur).